- Home

 To get into this position, carefully roll onto one side, place a pillow under your head and neck, and bring your knees towards your chest until your back is relatively straight.

-If you’re struggling to feel comfortable in the fetal position, you might like to try placing a pillow in between your knees.
+If you’re struggling to feel comfortable in the fetal position, you might like to try placing a pillow between your knees.
 This can help to align your hips, pelvis, and spine.

 2. Sleeping on your stomach